Drawing for Absolute Beginners (3-week class)

 - Note: This course is also available as a 1-day workshop.
 Click here for details.

-- To sign up for the THREE WEEK version of this course, click below
+To sign up now for the three-week version of this course, click below:

 Course description: Anyone can draw… this means you!
 In this fun, step-by-step Seattle drawing class, aimed at total beginners, we’ll work our way through a number of exercises designed to train your eye, hand and imagination to work together as a unit, or a team.
 You’ll learn to how to draw objects based on simple shapes, and how to add shading and textures to make your drawings look real and three-dimensional.
 Whether your goal is to be able to draw from life, photos, or imagination, the class will help.
 You’ll have fun, learn a lot, and get off to a good start.
 Most students notice striking improvement in their artwork as the class moves along.
 Drawing for Absolute Beginners is a good beginning-level class for people who have not drawn before, as well as students would like a refresher in the basics.
 Note: You do not need to buy or bring any materials to this class.
 Everything is provided at no cost by the instructor.
 Instructor: Nils Osmar